shannah/mirah-nbm/docs/MavenJavaFXExample.md

 After clicking the button, it displays "Hello World" in a label just below the button:

 ![Hello World 2](images/MavenFXDemo-2.png)

+You can browse/download the source of this project in this state [here](https://github.com/shannah/MavenFXDemo/releases/tag/step1)

 ##Step Two: Sprinkle in Some Mirah